petroula861/palexaki.github.io/index.md

    <a href="https://htmlproject2.netlify.com/">Deployed on Netlify</a>

   Functionality:
-  - Recreation of Barcelona Code School’s website
+  - Recreation of Barcelona Code School’s website.
+Specifically: The Homepage, Calendar and About Page

 ---